word2web/fosforo/src/posts/minimum-viable-website.md

 2. There will be no images unless absolutely relevant.
 3. I will not run my text through AI or get it to write for me.
 I don't want to lose the skill of thinking for myself even if the end product is rougher that might otherwise be possible.

-It's going to be a very simple affair but if you've read this far it's done its job.
+It's going to be a very simple affair but if you've read this far it's done the job.

 Thanks for reading ❤️.